-The reserves information contained herein and in the McDaniel Report are only estimates and the actual production and ultimate recovery of oil, NGLs and natural gas from the Company's properties may be greater or less than such estimates prepared by McDaniel.
+The reserves information contained herein and in the McDaniel Report are only estimates and the actual production and ultimate recovery of NGLs, natural gas and oil from the Company's properties may be greater or less than such estimates prepared by McDaniel.

-Estimates of oil, NGLs and natural gas reserves require numerous assumptions including, but not limited to, the price at which such commodities can be sold, the costs of recovering, processing, transporting and selling such commodities, the availability of enhanced recovery techniques and governmental and other regulatory factors, such as royalty rates, taxes and environmental laws.
-A change in one or more of these factors, or other factors, could result in quantities of natural gas, NGLs, and oil previously estimated as reserves becoming unrecoverable.
+Estimates of NGLs, natural gas and oil reserves require numerous assumptions including, but not limited to, the price at which such commodities can be sold, the costs of recovering, processing, transporting and selling such commodities, the availability of enhanced recovery techniques and governmental and other regulatory factors, such as royalty rates, taxes and environmental laws.
+A change in one or more of these factors, or other factors, could result in quantities of NGLs, natural gas or oil previously estimated as reserves becoming unrecoverable.

 The McDaniel Report has been prepared using certain forecast commodity price assumptions as set out under "Reserves and Other Oil and Gas Information - Reserves Information - Summary of Pricing and Inflation Rate Assumptions".
-If Paramount realizes lower prices for crude oil, NGLs and natural gas and they are substituted for the price assumptions utilized in the McDaniel Report, the present value of estimated future net revenues for the Company's reserves would be reduced and the reduction could be significant.
-A decline in the market price of oil, NGLs and natural gas to an amount that is less than the cost of recovering them at a particular location would make the production of the affected oil, NGLs and natural gas reserves commercially uneconomic.
+If Paramount realizes lower prices for NGLs, natural gas or oil and they are substituted for the price assumptions utilized in the McDaniel Report, the present value of estimated future net revenues for the Company's reserves would be reduced and the reduction could be significant.
+A decline in the market price of NGLs, natural gas or oil to an amount that is less than the cost of recovering them at a particular location would make the production of the affected NGLs, natural gas or oil reserves commercially uneconomic.